JetBrains/jpa-buddy-documentation/spring-data/spring-data.md

 ### Async

 Spring Data JPA provides the possibility to run repository queries asynchronously.
-The correct way to make asynchronous query is not only to add `@`Async annotation, but also to change the return type to one of the following:
+The correct way to make asynchronous query is not only to add `@Async` annotation, but also to change the return type to one of the following:

 * Future<ClassName>
 * CompletableFuture<ClassName>